 How much sway does Beijing have over tech companies?

-The government has considerable sway over all Chinese private companies through heavy regulation, including the requirement that they establish Chinese Communist Party (CCP) branches within them, and state-backed investment.
-Executives of many of the biggest companies are party members, including Jack Ma of Alibaba and Huawei’s founder, Ren, who served as an engineer in the People’s Liberation Army during the Cultural Revolution.
+The government has considerable sway over Chinese private companies through heavy regulation, including the requirement that they establish Chinese Communist Party (CCP) branches within them, and state-backed investment.
+Executives of many of the biggest companies are party members, including Alibaba cofounder Jack Ma and Huawei founder Ren, who served as an engineer in the People’s Liberation Army during the Cultural Revolution.

-Under President Xi Jinping, the lines between the public and the private have become even more blurred.
+Under President Xi Jinping, the lines between public and private have become even more blurred.
 Experts have observed that the CCP is working to boost its influence over private industry, especially tech companies.
-In recent years, foreign news organizations have reported that the government may start pressuring tech companies to offer the party direct ownership stakes and give party members even greater roles in management, though there is no evidence that this has happened at Huawei.
+In recent years, state-run companies and local governments have invested more in private firms.
+Foreign news organizations have also reported that the government could start pressuring tech companies to offer the party direct ownership stakes and give party members even greater roles in management, though there is no evidence that this has happened at Huawei.

-At the same time, Huawei has distanced itself from the CCP, repeatedly asserting that its equipment has never been used, and will never be used, to spy.
-In January 2019, Ren made a rare media appearance, saying he “would never harm the interest of my customers” and that Huawei would not answer government requests for intelligence.
-In May 2019, Huawei commissioned a thirty-six-page legal report [PDF] from a Chinese law firm supporting its argument that it cannot be forced to spy, but other lawyers in China and around the world said the law has never been tested.
-The Chinese government has also gone to bat for Huawei, saying it would “take all necessary measures to safeguard” Chinese companies and pressuring Canada to release Meng from house arrest.
+Huawei has distanced itself from the CCP, repeatedly asserting that its equipment has never been used, and will never be used, to spy.
+In January 2019, Ren said he “would never harm the interest of my customers” and that Huawei would not answer government requests for intelligence.
+In May 2019, Huawei commissioned a report [PDF] from a Chinese law firm supporting its argument that it cannot be forced to spy, but other lawyers in China and around the world said the law has never been tested.
+The Chinese government has also gone to bat for Huawei, saying it would “take all necessary measures to safeguard” Chinese companies.

 How did Huawei become so dominant?

-Huawei became the world’s largest telecommunications company over three decades, reporting $100 billion in revenue in 2018, a 20 percent jump from the previous year.
-This success has helped drive suspicion that the Chinese government has played a role in the company in recent years.
+Huawei became the world’s largest telecommunications company over three decades, reporting $123 billion in revenue in 2019, a 19 percent jump from the previous year.
+This success has helped drive suspicion that the Chinese government has played a more significant role in the company in recent years than its leaders have let on.

-This cushion has allowed Huawei to price its network equipment below other companies’ rates.
+This support has allowed Huawei to price its network equipment below foreign competitors’ rates.
 In the Netherlands, Huawei underbid Swedish firm Ericsson by 60 percent to provide network equipment for the national 5G network.
 Experts said that Huawei’s prices would not have even covered the cost of producing their parts without subsidies.
 Chinese state banks also provide countries low-interest loans to use Huawei’s equipment.

 The United States has taken many steps to block Huawei.
 In 2018, the Donald J. Trump administration banned U.S. federal agencies from using the telecom giant’s equipment.
 (Huawei sued the United States over the restriction.)
 That same year, following pressure from regulators, AT&T walked away from a deal to sell Huawei’s smartphones.

-U.S. actions against Huawei culminated with the Commerce Department adding the company to its “entity list” in May 2019, essentially banning Huawei from buying U.S. goods without the government’s permission.
-Huawei relies on American software, chips, specialty lasers, and other products.
+U.S. actions against Huawei culminated with Trump signing an executive order banning U.S. companies from doing business with Huawei and the Commerce Department adding the company to its “entity list” in May 2019, essentially banning Huawei from buying U.S. goods without the government’s permission.
+Huawei relies on American software, microchips, specialty lasers, and other products.
 Days after the Commerce Department’s announcement, Google said it would restrict Huawei’s access to its products, including its Android operating system; a new Huawei phone unveiled later in the year didn’t come with Android apps.
-In August 2019, dozens of Huawei affiliates were also added to the entity list.
+More than one hundred Huawei affiliates have been added to the entity list since then, and Trump’s executive order has been extended until May 2021.
+The department cracked down further in May 2020, issuing new rules to block foreign semiconductor manufacturers that use U.S. machines and software from shipping products to Huawei without a license.

-In November 2019, the Federal Communications Commission (FCC) voted to designate Huawei and ZTE as national security risks, which would prevent rural carriers from using federal funds to purchase the tech companies’ equipment.
-Huawei filed a legal challenge in December, calling the effort “unlawful and misguided,” and the FCC’s decision has yet to be finalized.
+In November 2019, the Federal Communications Commission (FCC) voted to designate Huawei and ZTE as national security threats, which prevents U.S. internet providers from using federal funds to purchase the tech companies’ equipment.
+Huawei filed a legal challenge, calling the effort “unlawful and misguided,” but the FCC’s decision went into effect in June 2020.
+The Trump administration has also imposed visa restrictions on Huawei employees it says contribute to human rights abuses committed by the Chinese government, including against Uighurs in China’s Xinjiang region.

 Can Huawei survive the bans?

 It’s not just the United States that has banned Huawei.
-Washington has pressured its allies to prevent Huawei from developing 5G infrastructure in their countries, even threatening to stop sharing intelligence with countries that use Huawei.
+Washington has pressured its allies to follow suit, even threatening to stop sharing intelligence with countries that use Huawei.
 Australia and Japan effectively banned the company from building 5G networks in 2018.
-Other countries, such as Canada, the Netherlands, and New Zealand, are considering bans.
+The United Kingdom banned the use of Huawei equipment in 2020.
+Other U.S. partners, such as Canada, Germany, the Netherlands, and New Zealand, are considering bans.

-Experts expect that Huawei will survive the bans, including the U.S. blacklisting, but not without suffering damage.
+Experts expect that Huawei will survive the bans but not without suffering damage.
 “It certainly will cause massive dislocations and probably loss of markets in the short term, but it’s unlikely to basically kill the company,” says CFR’s Segal.

 At the same time, analysts say, U.S. companies could also be hurt by the bans.
 About 1,200 U.S. companies are Huawei suppliers, and U.S. telecom firms have said that banning Huawei products would set back the development of 5G in the United States by several years.